Kevin Warsh Comes To Town But The Donald Ain’t Gonna Like What Happens Next!

 And not only that.
 As far as we can tell, he also has the experience from his prior service on the Fed during the so-called Great Financial Crisis and the cajones to lean heavily against the supply shock now emanating from the Persian Gulf.

 We obviously do not have anything close to free money and capital markets today.
-Yet we may be lucking out with the arrival of a new Fed Chairman who might well attempt to stand up a sound money proxy—at least in part—to simulate the deflationary and re-allocative impulses that would otherwise arise in the face of a world scale supply shock.
-That is to say, Warsh may well allow the incoming Persian Gulf supply shock to curtail output in heavily impacted sectors rather than monetize it, as did his failed predecessors during the 1970s.
+Yet we may be lucking out with the arrival of a new Fed Chairman who might well attempt to stand up a sound money proxy---at least in part---to simulate the deflationary and re-allocative impulses that would otherwise arise in the face of a world scale supply shock.
+That is to say, Warsh may permit the incoming Persian Gulf supply shock to curtail output in heavily impacted sectors rather than monetize it, as did his failed predecessors during the 1970s.

 That’s evident in the graph below, which depicts the domestic services inflation rate excluding energy.
 This is the Fed’s go to inflation metric because it arguably measures a subset of prices in the US economy that are mainly driven by so-called domestic “demand”, which is the very thing the Fed claims to be expert at calibrating.